-You are being asked to participate because you are a program director of a Title VI program that participated in the Evaluation of the ACL Title VI Programs.
+You have been asked to participate because you are a program director of a Title VI program which participated in the Evaluation of the ACL Title VI Programs.
 We want to learn more about how your program is now using evaluation and where you could use more help.
 The interview will last 45 minutes.